Have you heard of the Sorbs or Wends?

 Wilhelm (“William”) Proposch, my great-grandfather, was Christian’s and Elizabeth’s 4th child.
 Wilhelm was born in 1861 at Peter’s Hill, South Australia.
 He married Emily Geach in 1883, and they had 8 children.
 The first three were born in Dimboola, the other five in Melbourne.
 Wilhelm died in 1940 at Preston, Victoria.

 My grandfather, William Charles (“Charles”) Proposch, their 3rd child, was born in Dimboola in 1888.
 Charles married Elsie Antonia Lowe in 1914 at Melbourne, Victoria.
 The couple settled in Melbourne’s eastern suburbs and had three sons.
 Charles died in 1975, aged 86 years; Elsie died in 1963, aged 71.
 Elsie, my grandmother, and her little black diary, inspired the title of my blog (“Love in a little black diary”).
-Read about Elsie and her love for her sons in my blog’s feature story: A mother’s love.
+Read about Elsie and her love for her sons in my blog’s feature story: A mother’s love (and a little black diary).

 I got to know my grandfather in his later years.
 He was in his mid-70s when he stayed with my family in Rockhampton for 2-3 months on two occasions in the 1960s.
 In appearance Granddad was small in stature, fair and totally bald.
 My father told me that Granddad shaved his head from an early age.
 Granddad always wore a hat outside.
 He often wore a suit, shirt and tie.
 His dress was always immaculate.